Odense: Odense University

 Odense University, established by law in 1964, was the first of three new provincial universities created to relieve pressure on the universities of Copenhagen and Aarhus.
 Teaching began in 1966.
 By the end of the 20th century, there were 11,000 students and some 5,000 employees.
 Before it became part of the University of Southern Denmark in 1998, it had four faculties covering arts, medicine, and natural and social sciences.
 The university building which opened in 1971 was designed by KHR Arkitekter.

 University of Southern Denmark

 The University of Southern Denmark (Syddansk Universitet) was established in 1998 as a merger of Odense University, the Southern Denmark Business School (Handelshøjskole Syd), the Southern Engineering School (Ingeniørhøjskole Syd) and the South Jutland University Centre (Sydjysk Universitetscenter).
 The main campus is in Odense but there are also departments in Copenhagen, Esbjerg, Kolding, Slagelse and Sønderborg.
 With some 26,000 students (2012), the establishment is Denmark's third largest university.
 The Faculty of Engineering (Det Tekniske Fakultet) combines several institutions: Odense Maskinteknikum (a mechanical engineering college which was established in 1905 and in 1962 became the Southern Engineering School), the Mads Clausen Institute and the Mærsk Mc-Kinney Møller Institute.

+The Odense campus of the University of Southern Denmark is known to host all faculties and study programs at the same place, contrary to, for instance, University of Copenhagen where the institutes and disciplines have been spread out in the city.
+This, too, is reflected in the strategy of the university which stresses cross-disciplinary research.
+In 2024, The University of Southern Denmark campus and Nyt OUH – the new buildings for Odense University Hospital – will be physically connected to promote cooperations between the two institutions.
+The combined university and hospital will cover 500,000 square meters, making it one of the largest buildings in Europe.